 The online repository ensures that there is no geographical barrier to encoding or accessing the scores.
 Just as importantly, there is also no financial barrier to entry thanks to MuseScore: a free, open-source, and high-quality notation software which can import/export to musicXML, and by extension to all industry-standard file types.
 Perhaps most remarkably of all, even blind musicians will be able to access the scores through the music21-enabled Braille output.

 Everyone is welcome to contribute to the encoding effort through OpenScore.
 Here’s the information for prospective contributors: OpenScore: How You Can Get Involved.

 Apart from helping the musical world, encoders themselves also benefit from the task: copy-editing music is a very worthwhile pursuit that musicians have used as part of their education for as long as records exist.
 The story of Wagner copying out Beethoven’s Ninth Symphony twice stands as a famous testament to this.
 So, encode on and perhaps someday you’ll write world-changing, epic operas!

-In association with the Cambridge Big Data Strategic Research Initiative, Cambridge Digital Humanities Network and the University of Cambridge Faculty of Music, a ‘Scores of Scores’ event will take place on June 19, combining elements of a conference, workshop, hackathon, and ‘encodathon’.
-Everyone is welcome, though spaces are limited and registration is essential.
-Please follow this link: ‘Scores of Scores’ encodings, and also a first application of those scores: the ‘Cut Outs’ automatic music theory exercises.
+In association with the Cambridge Big Data Strategic Research Initiative, Cambridge Digital Humanities Network and the University of Cambridge Faculty of Music, a ‘Scores of Scores’ event took take place on 19 June 2018, combining elements of a conference, workshop, hackathon, and ‘encodathon’.
+This saw the launch of both the ‘Scores of Scores’ encodings, and also a first application of those scores: the ‘Cut Outs’ automatic music theory exercises.